tobiasraabe/otree_virtual_machine_manager/README.rst

 --------

 **oTree Virtual Machine Manager** is a useful extension to the **oTree Virtual Machine Image** provided by Felix Albrecht and Holger Gerhardt.
-It automates many tasks for an administrator (e.g. setting up user accounts) which involve many steps and flawless integration into the existing configuration.
+It helps administrators to automate processes (e.g. setting up user accounts) which involve multiple steps and flawless integration into the existing configuration.

 Features